 In order to work as a ski or snowboard instructor in Canada once you finish your Basecamp program, you will need to hold a valid work permit.
 The process of applying for this visa isn’t too complicated but does require a certain amount of planning and preparation, a year in advance.
 The International Experience Canada (IEC) initiative is there to help people get hold of a Working Holiday Visa which allows you live and work in the country for up to 24 months.

-This is a specific visa for citizens of the UK, aged between 18 and 30.
-There are only a limited number of visas available to UK citizens (5000 in 2018) and every year around double the amount of people apply, so there is a lot of competition.
-Visas are released in a number of batches between about November/ December of the year before (i.e. Dec 2017 for 2018/19!) and April of the year the visa will start (April 2018).
+This is a specific visa for citizens of the UK, aged between 18 and 30 (at time of application).
+There are only a limited number of visas available to UK citizens (7,000 in 2018) and every year around double the amount of people apply, so there is a lot of competition.
+Visas are released in a number of batches between about November/ December of the year before (i.e. Nov 2018 for 2019/20!) and August of the year the visa will start (August 2019).
 Typically there is not much fanfare when they announce the times and dates so it definitely pays to keep an eye on the main page through the link below.

 The Application Process